rohithbaggu56-dot/Elastic-SIEM-Lab-Azure-Cloud-Deployment/README.md

 Once the Windows VM was exposed to the internet, attack activity began almost immediately.

-- Continuous SSH login attempts detected
+- Observed a high volume of repeated SSH login attempts within a short time window, indicating automated attack behavior
 - Multiple external IPs targeting the system
 - Clear pattern of automated attacks (high-frequency failures)